ilovepi/llvm-push-pr/README.md

 2. Generates a unique, descriptive branch name based on the commit message.
 3. Creates this new branch from the specified `--base` branch.
 4. Cherry-picks the commit onto the new branch.
-5. Pushes the new branch to your remote repository (`origin`).
+5. Pushes the new branch to your remote repository.
 6. Uses the `gh` CLI to open a pull request with the commit's title and body.
+The script passes the commit body to `gh` via standard input to ensure that formatting (including line breaks) is preserved.
 7. After processing all commits, it cleans up all temporary local branches.